 Slipped capital femoral epiphysis (SCFE)

 If your child experiences hip problems they may have SCFE.
-Our paediatric experts can make a diagnosis and treat them
+It is more common in adolescents who are still growing.
+It is when the head of the thigh bone (femur) moves backwards of the neck of the bone.
+Our paediatric orthopaedic consultants can make a diagnosis and treat them.

 About SCFE